OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 A clear description will be provided of the incoming and outgoing data.

 Each module gets its own repo with a clear description of what it does.
 The different versions of the modules will be aggregated in a deployment project, this project should not have code only environment specific variables.
 It will be up to the different implementors to choose which modules they need for their project.

 We will still have shared libraries, for example for authentication.
 But these libraries should not have product functionality.

 ### Scalable
 GXF is intended for large amounts of IOT devices.
 We need to ensure that all the components perform and are scalable.
 Using async communication ensures that services keep working when another service is down for maintenance.

 ### Standard tooling
 We want to focus on implementing logic and not implementing infrastructure code.
 This means using standard database connection, metrics endpoints, and authentication logic.
+Possible frameworks we can use are: Spring boot, Quarkus, Micronaut.
+If we want to go forward with the redesign we have to investigate which framework to use.

+This will also make it easier to onboard developers and get open source contribution.

 ### Easy to run
 The services should be easy to run locally and on servers.
 This includes proper monitoring tools which indicate the state of the service.

 The image build files will be stored with the project as well as the kubernetes configuration.